hei-synd-ss1/.github/profile/README.md

 Welcome to the GitHub organization for the [HEI-Vs Engineering School](https://hevs.ch/synd) in Sion, Switzerland.
 This organization is dedicated to the summer school project "Kart" for the orientation Synd aka [Industrial Systems](https://hevs.ch/synd).

+More informations about hte Summerschool 1 Kart Project can be found on the official webpage: [ss1.hevs.io](https://ss1.hevs.io)

 ## Repositories

 Here are the repositories available in this organization:

+- [ss1-vhdl](https://github.com/hei-synd-ss1/ss1-vhdl): This repository contains the project related to the VHDL part of the SS1 project.
-- [ss1-vhdl](https://github.com/hei-synd-ss1/ss1-vhdl): This repository contains all documents and projects related to the VHDL part of the SS1 project.
+- [ss1-docs](https://github.com/hei-synd-ss1/ss1-docs): This repository contains all documents related to the VHDL part of the SS1 project.

 ## Contributing